phalcon/documentation/docs/api/phalcon_db.md

 public function isFirst(): bool;
 ```

-Check whether column have first position in table
+Check whether column has the first position in the table

 #### `isGenerated()` { #dbcolumn-isgenerated }